acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 10       | Meatlovers                                                      |
 | 10       | Meatlovers - Extra Bacon, Cheese - Exclude BBQ Sauce, Mushrooms |

+Steps:
+CTE #1:
+- Numbered the rows and ordered by the order number so that each pizza ordered had a number and avoid future duplicates

+CTE #2:
+- Created a subquery in the FROM clause where I used STRING_TO_ARRAY and unnested so that the extras were separated.
+I also changed the data type to INT in this subquery
+- Joined the subquery to the pizza toppings table to get the topping names
+- Made sure to carry the row numbers through
+- Used STRING_AGG to create the list of extras for each pizza
+- Grouped by all non aggregated columns selected

+CTE #3:
+- Used the same code as the previous CTE, just changed extras to exlusions

+Final Query:
+- Used the first CTE where the rows were numbered and left joined the extras CTE on all appropriate columns
+- Left joined the exlusions CTE on all appropriate columns
+- Joined the pizza names table
+- Concatenated ' - Extra ' before the listed extras and ' - Exclude ' before the listed exclusions
+- Used COALESCE so that the text only appeared before the non null values
+- Used CONCAT to put that together with the pizza names

+Insights:
+- This is a table that is created for the restaurant to more easily read the orders
 ---

 #### 5. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients